jubijos/Exploratory_analysis_pharmaceuticals/README.md

 # Exploratory_analysis_pharmaceuticals
 This dataset contains data regarding the occurrence of APIs (Active Pharmaceuticals Ingredients) in Wastewater Treatment Plants monitored in many countries.
 These data were systematically collected from published papers as part of a Ph.D. and Undergraduate research.
 Thus, it contains affluent and effluent concentrations of active pharmaceuticals, country, continent, treatment technique applied, active pharmaceutical name, and therapeutical class.

-:fast_forward: Content: This notebook presents a solution for exploratory data analysis.
+:heavy_check_mark: Content: This notebook presents a solution for exploratory data analysis.
 This is the original dataset constructed based on the literature search.
 It has no missing values.
 Comments and dataset content are in Portuguese.

 # Tasks
 :arrow_right: To perform an Exploratory Analysis of the data